AFARIMINTAH/Safehaven/README.md

-# AetherMind: A Mental Health Companion App
+# Safehaven: A Mental Health Companion App

-AetherMind is a cross-platform mobile application designed to support individuals in managing their mental health.
+Safehavenis a cross-platform mobile application designed to support individuals in managing their mental health.
 This app integrates various therapeutic approaches into a unified platform, featuring mood tracking, journaling, and an innovative Large Language Model (LLM) chat system.
 AetherMind aims to empower users to monitor their emotional well-being while providing emotional support and practical advice.

 ## Features